MasonStokes/Local_Position/README.md

 <li> Does the Tree Diameter cause differences? </li>
 <li> Compare GPS distance with Ultra Wide Band Signal Distancing, Should be the same (if not similar) outputs. </li>
 </ul>

+<p> Ultra wideband uses time of flight or return time of flight, the signal will travel from A to B at a specific rate of speed.
+The module calculates the distance based on the time it takes for the signal to travel. <\p>